Applying for Kansas Licensure

 Completion of the MAT is partial fulfillment of the Kansas State Department of Education (KSDE) requirements for a two-year initial license.
 The KSDE requires that all teachers pass the PRAXIS II Principles of Learning and Teaching (PLT) Grades K-6 test as well as the PRAXIS II Elementary Education Curriculum, Instruction, and Assessment test.

-To receive a Kansas teaching license, those who have completed an appropriate teacher education program must submit an application for the initial teaching license through the Center for Student and Professional Services.
+To receive a Kansas teaching license, those who have completed an appropriate teacher education program must submit an application for the initial teaching license through the Center for Student Success and Professional Services.
 As an applicant for a Kansas teaching license, you should be aware that the application requests information on prior felonies and diversion agreements.
 Conviction of certain misdemeanors and all felonies may result in denial of licensure.
 Fingerprints and a KBI/FBI background check are also required upon application for an initial Kansas teaching license.
 Questions about this should be addressed to the university’s licensing officer at 785-532-5524.

 The KSDE license application form should be submitted on-line AFTER May 1 for May completers.